Ibexian/EastMeetsKitchen/_posts/2016-11-4-pandan-coconut-jelly.md

   feature: 239-2.jpg
 ---

-I'm somewhat embarassed to say that I only discovered pandan a little earlier this year.
+I'm somewhat embarrassed to say that I only discovered pandan a little earlier this year.
 I think I had tried it as a cake flavor somewhere along the way, but I didn't really look into what the flavor actually was until a Thai friend of mine brought back a pandan extract from Thailand.
 I would later try pandan jelly made from fresh pandan leaves and the flavor was transformational.

 <figure>
     <img src="/images/239-4.jpg">